ramirorichmand/ramirorichmand/README.md

 ### 🤝 Supporting me :

-Thank you for taking the time to drop by!
-If you find my work useful, please consider supporting me.
-Your support helps me continue creating helpful resources and improving my skills.
-No pressure, though!
-Your presence and feedback are already appreciated 🤓
+Thank you for taking the time to drop by! 🙏 If you've found my work helpful, I'd be grateful if you could support me in achieving my dreams and goals.
+Your contribution will enable me to continue creating more amazing content and enhancing my skills.
+I'd love to have you on board for this journey, but no pressure if you can't!
+Your presence and feedback are already a great motivation for me 🤓

 <a href="https://www.buymeacoffee.com/ramiro.richmand"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;"  target="_blank"></a>